What is otoplasty?

 - Boosts self-confidence

-What are the risks of otoplasty?
+What are the Risks of an Otoplasty?

 As with any surgical procedure, otoplasty carries potential risks.
 These can take different forms:

-- Risk of infection: Incision-related infection may occur.
+- Risk of infection: incision-related infection may occur.
 However, this risk is very low, as our surgeons are assisted by state-of-the-art medical equipment and strict asepsis standards.

-- Hematoma: This is an aggregate of blood that cannot be evacuated.
+- Hematoma: this is an aggregate of blood that cannot be evacuated.
 However, this complication is very rare for this type of operation.

-- Poor healing: Immediately after surgery, scars may develop an inflammatory syndrome.
+- Poor healing: immediately after surgery, scars may develop an inflammatory syndrome.
 You will be given specific treatments to facilitate healing.
 For example, you’ll need to follow instructions such as stopping smoking, taking care of yourself and attending post-operative appointments.

-- Dissatisfaction with the result: The post-operative result may not be to the patient’s liking.
+- Dissatisfaction with the result: the post-operative result may not be to the patient’s liking.

-Does otoplasty hurt?
+Does otoplasty Hurt?

 It’s important to remember that it’s normal to feel pain for 24 to 48 hours after the operation.
 To relieve the pain, we recommend that you take painkillers at regular intervals.
 On the other hand, if you experience an increase in pain after taking painkillers and the appearance of inflammatory signs such as redness, fever or swelling in the healing area, consult your doctor.